CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 But CPANSec follow closely and contribute to them when possible.

 ## CPANSec as a CVE Numbering Authority (CNA)
-In 2023 and 2024, CPANSec helped with or contributed CVEs for Perl, but assignation remained under control of another CVE Numbering Authority (CNA).
+In 2023 and 2024, CPANSec helped with or contributed to CVEs for CPAN, while assigning CVEs remained under control of another CVE Numbering Authority (CNA).

-CPANSec worked through the year to get more empowerment and ability to assign CVEs.
+CPANSec members [TIMLEGGE](https://metacpan.org/author/TIMLEGGE) and [STIGTSP](https://metacpan.org/author/STIGTSP) worked throughout the year to give the group the ability to assign CVEs.
-After all, who knows better than CPANSec the impact of CVEs on Perl modules :)
+After all, who knows better than CPANSec the impact of CVEs on Perl modules? :)

-And finally, by end of 2024, CPANSec has laid the groundwork to become a CNA.
+By end of the year, the groundwork to become a CNA was completed.

 This designation was officially granted in February 2025: [CPANSec is now a CVE Numbering Authority (CNA)!](https://security.metacpan.org/2025/02/25/cpansec-is-cna-for-perl-and-cpan.html)

 The news of CPANSec becoming CVE Numbering Authority (CNA) was saluted by big names like Greg Kroah-Hartman (GNU/Linux) and Daniel Stenberg (curl).

 ## Introduced a SECURITY Policy
-In parallel, CPANSec pushed for authors to publish a Security Policy.
+In parallel, CPANSec collectively pushed for authors to publish a Security Policy.

-Doing so is part of Open Source good practices and security becoming more and more critical.
+Doing so is considered Open Source Good Practice, especially as security is becoming more and more critical.

-This effort resulted in creating a [template](https://security.metacpan.org/docs/guides/security-policy-for-authors.html#examples), providing [guidelines](https://security.metacpan.org/docs/guides/security-policy-for-authors.html) and, last but not least, communicating about the initiative (various channels).
+This effort resulted in creating a [template](https://security.metacpan.org/docs/guides/security-policy-for-authors.html#examples), providing [guidelines](https://security.metacpan.org/docs/guides/security-policy-for-authors.html) and, last but not least, communicating about the initiative in various channels.

 ## Study on Random Number generation for Security
 Generating random numbers can help in a wide variety of tasks.
 All of them don't have the same level of criticality.
-And in particular, random generated data used in a security context requires extra care.
+In particular, random generated data used in a security context requires extra care.

-CPANSec studied and reviewed for you the CPAN modules for this usage in a document [Random Data For Security Use](https://security.metacpan.org/docs/guides/random-data-for-security.html).
+CPANSec contributor [RRWO](https://metacpan.org/author/RRWO) studied and reviewed CPAN modules for this use, and shared this in [Random Data For Security Use](https://security.metacpan.org/docs/guides/random-data-for-security.html).

 ## Working on "TLS in core"
-A vanilla install of Perl (distribution) does not provide HTTPs capabilities, and this is annoying.
+A vanilla install of Perl (distribution) does not provide HTTPS capabilities, and this is annoying.
-That's an important (and difficult) topic that is addressed, across core developpers and CPANSec.
+That's an important (and difficult) topic that is addressed, across core developers and CPANSec.

 Things started to go into motion in 2024 to make it happen.